Frunit/qpop.js/readme.md

 The licensing is a bit complicated.
 I did not decide on a license for the code, but it will be an open license.
 The images and sounds are taken straight from the game and just reformated to a modern format.
 I managed to contact two of the three original creators of the game (Karl-L. von Wendt and Lars Hammer) and both allowed me to use any game resources for fair and non-profit use.
 I could not reach the third member of the team, Stefan Beyer, who did the wonderful graphics.
 Stefan, if you read this, please contact me (qpop¤frunit.de).

 I made an own repository for the original graphics here: [github.com/Frunit/qpop-ressourcen](https://github.com/Frunit/qpop-ressourcen)

+The current version can be played here: [frunit.de/qpop/play](https://frunit.de/qpop/play).
+Many things work, but many things don't (yet).
+There is no sound whatsoever, no animations and the survival part is ... very rudimental.